boseomo/todolist-app/README.md

-# todolist-app
+# To-Do List App

-A Python and Tkinter-based To-Do List application for managing daily tasks.
-Users can add new tasks, mark completed tasks, and delete tasks in a simple, interactive interface.
-It’s designed for beginners learning how to build real-life desktop apps with Python.
+A Python and Tkinter-based **To-Do List Application** for managing your daily tasks.

+## Features
+- Add new tasks.
+- Mark tasks as completed.
+- Delete tasks.
+- Clean, simple interface.

+## Technologies Used
+- Python
+- Tkinter

+## How to Run
+1. Install Python if you haven’t already.
+2. Clone the repository: